 Disney World & Disney Cruises

 Disney World is the most magical place on earth, and Halloween is no exception!
 Kids will be amazed by all the special events created just for them.
 Mickey’s Not-So-Scary Halloween Party (a hard ticket event) is a family-fun party featuring enchanting events, costumes, and more!
-During the Hocus Pocus Villain Spelltacular event, you may even catch a glimpse of the iconic Sanderson Sisters from Disney’s Hocus Pocus.
+During the Hocus Pocus Villain Spelltacular event, you may even glimpse the iconic Sanderson Sisters from Disney’s Hocus Pocus.
 Families will delight in Halloween-inspired treats throughout the park and the Boo-to-You Halloween Parade.
 Your kids will adore the opportunity to trick-or-treat throughout the park in their costumes!
 Perhaps your kids will even flaunt Disney-inspired costumes like Minnie Mouse, Buzz Lightyear, or Vamperina!
-Plus, Disney offers Halloween on the High Seas, available on four of the cruise ships.
-These special cruises offer many tricks and treats, perfect for the whole family.
-Special events include bewitching shows and frightening fun on all decks.

 RELATED: The Best Disney Deluxe Resorts For Families